-The Property Appraiser is an elected official of Nassau County, Florida pursuant to the Constitution of the State of Florida, Article VIII, Section 1(d).
-The Property Appraiser is a part of the primary government of Nassau County, Florida.
-Although the Board and the Florida Department of Revenue approve the Property Appraiser's total operating budget, the Property Appraiser is responsible for the administration and operation of the Property Appraiser's office, and the Property Appraiser's special purpose financial statements do not include the financial statements of the Board or the other Constitutional Officers of Nassau County, Florida.
+The Supervisor of Elections is an elected official of Nassau County, Florida pursuant to the Constitution of the State of Florida, Article VIII, Section 1(d).
+The Supervisor of Elections is a part of the primary government of Nassau County, Florida.
+The Board approves the Supervisor of Elections' total operating budget and is responsible for accounting for the Supervisor of Elections' transactions.
+The Supervisor of Elections is responsible for the administration and operation of the Supervisor of Elections' office, and the Supervisor of Elections' special purpose financial statements do not include the financial statements of the Board or the other Constitutional Officers of Nassau County, Florida.

-The operations of the Property Appraiser are funded by the Board of County Commissioners, the St. Johns River Water Management District, the Amelia Island Mosquito Control District, and the Florida Inland Navigation District.
-The receipts from the Board are recorded as other financing sources on the Property Appraiser's special purpose financial statements.
+The operations of the Supervisor of Elections are funded by the Board.
+The receipts from the Board are recorded as other financing sources on the Supervisor of Elections' special purpose financial statements.